couchbaselabs/couchbase-transactions-java-examples/NOTES.md

 This will select one node in the service's deployment.

+Setting up prometheus/grafana through helm

+1. get helm 3 (homebrew has it)
+2. add the prometheus-community helm repo prometheus-community	https://prometheus-community.github.io/helm-charts
+3. for a single stack of everything including grafana `helm install prometheus-community/kube-prometheus-stack --name-template cbtxnex`

+the default username/password is admin/prom-operator and you would need to port-forward with something like:
+`$ kubectl port-forward service/cbtxnex-grafana 9080:80`

 Prometheus K8S notes after installing the "stack" kube-prometheus-stack has been installed.
 Check its status by running: kubectl --namespace default get pods -l "release=kube-prometheus-stack-1601616292"

 Visit https://github.com/prometheus-operator/kube-prometheus for instructions on how to create & configure Alertmanager and Prometheus instances using the Operator.